Some Information About SocioLingo Africa

 This blog is produced for the purpose of sharing useful information.
 I make no warranty, express or implied, of its completeness and therefore assume no legal liability or responsibility for the accuracy, completeness, reliability or usefulness of any information.

 Support SocioLingo Africa

-To help pay hosting fees I have signed up for Amazon Affiliates and you will find lists of Amazon books at the end of most posts and also a bookstore.
+I have signed up for Amazon Affiliates and you will find lists of Amazon books at the end of most posts.
+An Amazon bookshop is hosted on this site with a broad selection of Africa-related books.
 By using these links you can support SocioLingo Africa.
 Amazon may use information (not including your name, address, email address, or telephone number) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.

-Please write to sociolingo(at)gmail(dot)com or leave me a message on the Contact page
+Please write to sociolingo(at)gmail(dot)com or leave me a message on the links and comments page